Image Name

 The industry generally agrees that there is a clear demarcation between heavy-duty anti-corrosion coatings and ordinary civil‑use anti-corrosion coatings, with the following criteria serving as key benchmarks:

-- It can withstand, over the long term, extreme and complex operating conditions such as exposure to acidic, alkaline, and saline atmospheres, high humidity and high temperatures, and intense ultraviolet radiation.
+2. It can withstand, over the long term, extreme and complex operating conditions such as exposure to acidic, alkaline, and saline environments, high humidity and high temperatures, and intense ultraviolet radiation.

 The industry’s general definition of heavy-duty anti-corrosion coatings